-15 Best Black Friday Email Examples + Tips To Create Yours
+17 Black Friday Email Examples + Tips

-As you know, during Black Friday, most brands will send email marketing campaigns with special discounts, off everything deals, and limited sales.
+As you know, during Black Friday, most brands will send email marketing campaigns with special discounts, off-everything deals, and limited sales.
 To leverage the increased traffic and give your business a huge revenue boost, you also need to craft the perfect Black Friday email to get your customers to buy.

 - Showing you Black Friday email designs from popular brands like Dell, Levi’s, and Happy Socks

 - Giving you a few tips to create the perfect holiday campaign